WORKBENCH / DISPATCH 002 / 5

 debounce_ignore:

-- presence— which collapsed 50 msgs/min to 6–9 on the MQTT side while keeping presence transitions instant.
+— which collapsed 50 msgs/min to 6–9 on the MQTT side while keeping presence transitions instant.
 The radio-side chatter remains (only replacing the hardware fixes that), but the CC2652P absorbs it without drama.
 It was the previous driver/radio combination that couldn’t.

 Credit where it’s due